 Note: Game mode operates independently of the Windows performance power slider, and can be engaged in any slider mode.

-How to change Power Mode Level in Windows 10
+How to change Power Mode in Windows 11/10

 - Click the Power icon on the taskbar.

 - Move the Power Mode slider to the Battery Saver, Better Battery, Better Performance, or Best Performance level as you want.

 - The power level mode will be changed.

 The power mode level you select will be applied separately for when you are plugged in and for when on battery power.